Using Your DryTide Waterproof Backpack

 As said the backpack is very sturdy, but still it is recommended that you avoid putting it on sharp objects, thorns, dragging it over sharp rocks etc...
 If your backpack gets dirty you can simply wash it with water and hang it up to dry.
 There is a loop at the bottom of the backpack for easier hanging.
 It is also recommended you wash it with fresh water if the backpack was used in salt water to wash away the salt.

-Backpack is designed take around 15kg/33lbs of gear.
+Backpack is designed to comfortably take around 15kg/33lbs of gear.
 Overloading the backpack for longer periods of time can cause tears in the stitching.

 Backpack is NOT a flotation device and should not be used as such.

 We suggest that you read our explanations on what exactly is the meaning of waterproof when it comes to waterproof bags and what can a waterproof backpack do.
 In short - even though the roll down closure is used in all dry bags our there it is not completely waterproof (even though the name "dry" suggests this and some stores/manufacturers falsely claim so).
 If the roll down is pushed under water for a longer period of time water will slowly start to drip in.
 It is not a dramatic flush of water that will ruin your things in a moment, it is a slow drip, but it is something to keep in mind.
 So to keep the inside of the backpack dry do not use it as a flotation device and do not push it underwater for longer periods of time.
 The zippers on the top and back pocket are rainproof meaning they will withstand rain but will slowly leak if they are put directly into the water.
 Again this is not a sudden flush of water, if you drop your backpack into the water I gives you enough time to pick it up before the pockets get wet.
 Also, make sure you close the waterproof zippers all the way.
 Because of these limitations we do not give warranty on backpack leakage.